Re4DE/dataspace-issuer/extensions/membership-issuance-seed/README.md

 # MembershipCredential issuance seed Extension

-This extension create the membership attestation and credential definition.
+This extension creates the membership attestation and credential definition.
-With the membership attestation definition, the data issuer specifies the data a new participant need to provide during the onboarding process.
+With the membership attestation definition, the data issuer specifies the data a new participant needs to provide during the onboarding process.
-With the membership credential definition a mapping between attested properties and credential properties is created.
+With the membership credential definition, a mapping between attested properties and credential properties is created.

 ## Settings